Raajneeti: 30 years later

 The minority state government collapses when the Rashtrawadi party withdraws its support.
 Bhanu Pratap suffers a stroke and hands over power to Chandra Pratap.
 Chandra's elder son, Prithvi Pratap, tries to take advantage of his father's power, which results in a clash with his cousin, Veerendra Pratap.
 For the upcoming midterm polls, Prithvi rejects the nomination of local leader Sooraj Kumar, who is chosen by the common people.
 Sooraj gets Veerendra's support instead.
 Unknown to all, Sooraj is Bharti's abandoned son, who was found and brought up by the Pratap family's driver Ram Charittra and his wife.
 When Sooraj demands a candidacy in the elections, Brij Gopal shrewdly nominates his father Ram.
 Chandra Pratap's younger son, Samar Pratap, returns from the United States.
 His childhood friend Indu proposes to him, but he declines.

 In order to regain his power and be the chief-ministerial candidate in the state assembly election, Veerendra has Chandra Pratap assassinated and Prithvi is arrested.
-SP Sharma, under Veerendra's influence, presses rape charges against Prithvi.
+Superintendent of Police (SP) Sharma, under Veerendra's influence, presses rape charges against Prithvi.
 In order to bail him out, Samar promises Veerendra Prithvi's resignation.
 However, Samar and Prithvi begin rallying public support.
 The bedridden Bhanu Pratap expels Prithvi, who forms the new Jana Shakti party.
 To raise funds for the new party from Indu's industrialist father, Samar ensures Prithvi's marriage to Indu against her will.
 Meanwhile, Samar's American girlfriend Sarah arrives in India to meet him.

 Samar kills Babulal, an old party associate of Bhanu Pratap, after uncovering that Sooraj and Veerendra had murdered his father.
 Prithvi kills SP Sharma.
 Indu and Prithvi consummate their marriage.
 Sarah realizes that the two brothers are committing political murders and decides to return to the US, pregnant.
 Veerendra and Sooraj plan to assassinate Samar by planting a bomb in his car, but it is Prithvi and Sarah who perish in the explosion.
 Sooraj is revealed to be the first child of Bharti.

 Devastated by the loss of his brother and girlfriend, Samar retaliates by suggesting that Indu take the reins of the party.
 On the counting day, Samar lures Veerendra and Sooraj into a trap, and Veerendra gets shot by Samar and his men.
 Sooraj cannot bring himself to shoot Samar since they are brothers.
 Veerendra dies.
 Brij Gopal prompts Samar to shoot Sooraj to take revenge for the destruction of his family.
 Samar, not aware of his relationship with Sooraj, shoots him.

 The election results are declared.
-Jan Shakti Party emerges with a majority, and Indu becomes the CM.
+Jan Shakti Party emerges with a majority, and Indu becomes the Chief Minister.
 Samar and Indu mend their differences.
 Indu is pregnant with Prithvi's child, while Samar leaves India to look after Sarah's mother.